MindJack: Development

 The writing of MindJacks story and script was outsourced to an unnamed company in the United Kingdom as the game was thought to have a greater appeal to Western players than with a scenario created by a Japanese author.

 Story

-The game's story focuses on agent Jim Corbijn, and a human rights activist, Rebecca Weiss.
-Agent Jim is sent to district 7 to investigate reports of a shootout.
+The game's story focuses on agent Jim Corbijin, and a human rights activist, Rebecca Weiss.
+Agent Corbijin is sent to district 7 to investigate reports of a shootout.
 When he arrives, the government agents attack him.
 He then meets up with Ms. Weiss.
-Agent Corbijn and Ms. Weiss then go to investigate the rumors of "Project Mindjack".
+Agent Mind and Ms. Weiss then go to investigate the rumors of "Project Mindjack".

 Reception

 The game received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.

 Eurogamer called it "a strange blend of Resident Evil 5, Uncharted and Minority Report," stating "If you can look past the lack of polish and horrible graphics, there's a compelling and unique take on cover-based shooters here, along with an interesting lesson on how games deal with plot.
 It's a rewarding little game, if you can hack it."
 GameSpot praised MindJack's concept and online multiplayer, but concluded "Mindjack does have a few bright spots, but they are smothered beneath the weight of the awkward controls and squandered potential."
 IGN summed up their review with "Mindjack is ultimately a frustrating and forgettable shooter with horrible presentation, clumsy controls and a plodding campaign.
 It serves up a next-gen idea with its unique multiplayer design yet delivers it in a horribly last-gen package."
 Official Xbox Magazine UKs verdict was that "Nobody in their right mind should buy this."
 In Japan, Famitsu gave it a score of two sevens and two sixes for a total of 26 out of 40.

 Ben "Yahtzee" Croshaw of Zero Punctuation ranked the game fifth on his list of the Worst Games of 2011; he called the game "A succession of square rooms populated by characters who couldn't have reached any level of decent characterization if they had a rocket-powered stepladder.
 Its sole innovation was the ability to possess other people in the battlefield, a feature which only served to illustrate that absolutely no one was having fun."